 Agenda supports special links for notes and projects in the app.
 You can use agenda links to reference other items in your Agenda notes, or you can insert them in other apps to open Agenda notes when clicked.

-To insert a link to another note at the cursor, you can use Note > Link To, and choose a note or project.
+To insert a link to another note at the cursor, on Mac you can use Note > Link To, and choose a note or project.
+On iOS you’ll find the same option under the cog wheel menu in the lower right corner of the selected note.

 Linking from Other Apps to Agenda Notes and Projects